open-recommendation-butler/Web-GUI/README.md

 # Web-GUI
 This is the web GUI for Open Recommendation Butler.
 It's a light React frontend to use in combination with the powerful search and recommendation backend ORB.

+<a href="https://open-recommendation-butler.tech/">-> Live Demo</a>

+## Requirements

+You need to have Node.js and npm installed on your machine to run the web GUI locally.
+More information here: [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs alle the packages needed to run the app in the developement mode.
+Make sure to run this command before you try "npm start".

 ### `npm start`